FortinetCloudCSE/fortinet-on-demand-labs-provisioning-and-tracking/README.md

 ### Azure Provisioned Environments

+Azure Provisioned Environments are defined in a JSON structured file containing attributes whose values are used to manage user accounts and resources.
+Lab definition files are stored in the above described Azure Storage Account.

+The Azure Runbook ManageTrainingUser.ps1, retrieves the requested lab definition file from the Storage Account and processes the request based on the attributes in the lab definition file.

+> Azure and non-Azure lab environments will always create a Lab utilization record in the above described Azure Storage Table.
+For a non-Azure environment after the utilization record is created no other actions are performed.

 #### Azure Lab Definition Attributes

-Lab provisioning and utilization tracking is done via na Azure Runbook.
-Lab definition attributes must minimally indicate provider environment and Lab Name.
-In the case of an Azure specified as the provider additional attributes are required to define the resources to be provisioned for the lab.
-The two attributes fortiLabEnv and fortiLabName are used to creating a Lab utilization record in the Storage Table described in the Azure Components.
+Lab provisioning and utilization tracking is done via an Azure Runbook adn Azure Storage Table.
+Lab definition attributes must minimally indicate Provider Environment and Lab Name.
+Two attributes fortiLabEnv and fortiLabName are used to create a Lab utilization record in the Storage Table described in the Azure Components.
+When Azure is specified as the provider, additional attributes are required to define the resources to be provisioned for the lab.

-An Azure Environment can be restricted to one or more email domains to limit who can provision a lab.
+Azure lab definition attributes describe the lab name, number of allowed users, username prefix, Azure Tenant where lab is provisioned, length of lab, and all lab required lab resources.

+The lab definition shown below describes a lab environment that can be provisioned for up to 30 users.
+Usernames are a combination of the next available number in the Id Range and the username prefix.
+Usernames fortilab21 - fortilab50 would be available for provisioning.
+The username combined with the Tenant Domain provide a login account for Azure.
+The Azure login account is temporary and will be removed when teh lab duration has been reached.

+A lab request from a user in an allowed domain will receive an email with their Azure login credentials.
+The Azure login account will only have access to the Resource Group(s) described in the lab definition.
+User provisioning the same lab will not have access to other user's environments, unless an Administrator providers a user access to interact with other environments.

 | Attribute | Value | Description | |
 |---|---|---|---|